Covid 19 Delta: Child under 10 becomes NZ's youngest Covid-19 death - NZ Herald

 That person died at Auckland's Crowne Plaza Hotel within days of arriving in New Zealand on November 3 has now had their death added to the grim tally this week, Ministry of Health confirmed this morning.

-It's not yet clear whether the child's death was caused by Covid-19 or another health condition.

-The death was not recorded in today's Covid announcement but figures on the Ministry of Health website show, as of Friday, there is one death between the age 0 and 9.

-Dr Matire Harwood of the Papakura Marae Health Clinic said the death was "tragic and sobering".
+Dr Matire Harwood of the Papakura Marae Health Clinic said the child's death was "tragic and sobering".

 "Although people have been saying Covid is mild, for children with asthma and other respiratory conditions it can be really severe and we know our Māori and Pacific have higher rates of those conditions."